Learn-Apache-Spark/SparkML/README.md

 # SparkML
 Take your first steps with Spark ML and pyspark.
-Gain understanding of Spark ML with unique hands-on experience with Spark ML First steps course!
+Gain understanding of Spark ML with unique hands-on experience with the Spark ML First steps course!